infection/site/src/guide/custom-mutators.md

 ## 1. Install `infection/mutator` and create a class that implements `Mutator` interface

-> If you want to use our mutator generator, additionally install `infection/infection` as a **dev** dependency and run `vendor/bin/infection custom-mutator`.
+> If you want to use our mutator generator, additionally install `infection/infection` as a **dev** dependency and run `vendor/bin/infection make:mutator`.
 Otherwise, create it manually as shown below.

 <p class="tip">Never install Infection as a production dependency</p>